Preventive vs. Predictive Maintenance: What’s the Difference?

 Main Differences Between Preventive and Predictive

 With predictive maintenance, work is only done when it is deemed necessary based on data.
 Preventive work is done whether it needs to be done or not.
-Unfortunately, it can be hard to measure how much difference the preventive actions actually make on performance and longevity.
-Predictive fixes are easier to quantify since they may align with corrective maintenance, sometimes coming after a machine has broken down or is in obvious need or repair.
+Unfortunately, it can be hard to measure how much difference preventive actions make in performance and longevity.
+Predictive fixes are easier to quantify since they may align with corrective maintenance, sometimes coming after a machine has broken down or needs repair.

 However, there are still significant overlaps between the two types of maintenance to consider: